NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Limitations and Future Work

 \section{Limitations and Future Work}

 Our experiments currently cover MLPs with up to four hidden layers due to computational limits.
-This is not a limitation of NNiT: patch tokenization supports larger widths and depths, but deeper models are harder to train because neural weights are continuous and unbounded, with high variance.
+This is not a limitation of NNiT---patch tokenization supports larger widths and depths, but deeper models are harder to train as neural weights are continuous and unbounded, with high variance.
 Future work will adapt stabilization techniques from pixel space diffusion models~\cite{yu2025pixeldit} to better handle this dynamic range.

-Structurally, framing network depth as a temporal dimension and weight matrices as spatial features renders our approach analogous to video synthesis.
+Structurally, framing the network depth as a temporal dimension and weight matrices as spatial features renders our approach analogous to video synthesis.
 This alignment allows NNiT to leverage efficiency optimizations from Video Diffusion Transformers~\cite{chen2025sana}, such as linear attention mechanisms~\cite{xie2024sana}.
 These techniques reduce quadratic complexity, facilitating the training of general-purpose generators capable of synthesizing billion-parameter foundation models.

-Finally, NNiT supports flexible deployment for embodied AI.
-Rather than training separate policies for each target architecture, a single generator can synthesize weights that satisfy user-specified constraints like width or compute budget.
-Moreover, because NNiT conditions weight generation on discrete tokens, the same mechanism could be extended beyond architecture to other conditioning signals—such as environment or task tokens—enabling meta-learning and rapid adaptation to changing configurations.
+Finally, NNiTs support flexible deployment for embodied AI.
+Rather than training separate policies for each target architecture, a single generator can be used to synthesize weights that satisfy user-specified constraints, such as a width or a compute budget.~Moreover, because NNiT conditions weight generation on discrete tokens, the same mechanism could be extended beyond architecture to other conditioning signals---such as environment or task tokens---enabling meta-learning and rapid adaptation to changing~configurations.